 MENTORING Each Fellow will receive mentoring from a Foreign Service Officer throughout the duration of the fellowship as well as during his/her early employment at the State Department.

-CURRICULUM Fellows must obtain graduate degrees in international affairs or a related subject such as economics, history, political science, public administration, communications, public policy, business administration or foreign languages at a graduate or professional school approved by the Rangel Program.
+CURRICULUM Fellows must obtain graduate degrees in international affairs or a related subject such as public administration, public policy, international relations, business adminstration, economics, history, political science, communications, or foreign languages at a graduate or professional school approved by the Rangel Program.
 Studies in law do not satisfy this requirement.
 Applicants apply to two-year graduate programs at U.S. universities simultaneously with their application to the Rangel Program.

-EMPLOYMENT/CONTRACTUAL OBLIGATIONS Fellows who successfully complete the Rangel Program and Foreign Service entry requirements will receive appointments as Foreign Service Officers.
+EMPLOYMENT/CONTRACTUAL OBLIGATIONS Fellows who successfully complete the Rangel Program and Foreign Service entry requirements will receive appointments as Foreign Service Officers in the U.S. Department of State.
 Fellows are required to obtain medical, security, and suitability clearances in order to remain in the program.
 Each Rangel Fellow who obtains a master's degree is committed to a minimum of five years of service as a Foreign Service Officer.
 Candidates who do not successfully complete the Rangel Program and the subsequent five year service obligation may be subject to a reimbursement obligation.
 Click here to learn more about the obligations that Rangel Fellows assume when they accept the fellowship.